- Andrew Graham-Dixon

 The second leg of Andrew Graham-Dixon and Giorgio Locatelli's journey takes Giorgio home to Lombardy, a region brimming with engineering innovations and the influences brought by the proximity to northern Europe, always with an eye to the future.

-The first stop is of course Corgeno, Giorgio's hometown, where Andrew is the guest at a typical Sunday Lunch at the Locatelli's home.
+The first stop is of course Corgeno, Giorgio's hometown, where Andrew is the guest at a typical Sunday lunch at the Locatelli home.

 Andrew repays him with a visit to some very unusual frescos by Lorenzo Lotto, hidden in a private chapel.
 The Christ with long fingernails is one of Andrew's favourite frescos.

-And it's time to reach Milan, the capital, with its temples dedicated to the Gods of religion (The Duomo), art (La Scala) and capitalism (the Galleria Vittorio Emanuele the II and surroundings streets, full of luxury shops).
+And then it is time to reach Milan, the capital of the region, with its temples dedicated to the gods of religion, The Duomo; art, La Scala; and capitalism, the Galleria Vittorio Emanuele II and the surrounding streets which are full of luxury shops.

-At his restaurant inside La Scala, the chef Gualtiero Marchesi (father of the modern Italian cuisine) would intrigue his custumers with a risotto made with saffron and... gold.
+At his restaurant inside La Scala, the chef Gualtiero Marchesi, father of the modern Italian cuisine, would intrigue his customers with a risotto made with saffron and gold.

-And to end this fascinating trip another well kept secret: Cremona, hometown to the one of the most famous luthiers in the world: Antonio Stradivari, where Giorgio and Andrew will have the privilege to be the spectator of a very private concert.
+And to end this fascinating trip another well-kept secret: Cremona, hometown to the one of the most famous luthiers in the world, Antonio Stradivari, where Giorgio and Andrew have the privilege of witnessing a very private concert.